SenthilKumar009/iNeuron-Bigdata-BootCamp/Assignments/Python/PythonAssignment-1.md

 Q8.
 What is type casting?

-type casting is coverting a variable from one datatype to another datatype.
+type casting is converting a variable from one datatype to another datatype.

 Q9.
 Can we take more than one input from the user using single input() function?
 If yes, how?
 If no, why?